Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 What is a delayed or missed period?

-Delayed or missed period
+Delayed vs. missed period

 However, these definitions won’t work for everyone.

-Irregular menstrual cycles or conditions like polycystic ovary syndrome (PCOS) can impact how you define late or missed periods.
+Irregular menstrual cycles or conditions like Polycystic Ovary Syndrome (PCOS) can impact how you define late or missed periods.

 For instance, if you often have a 45-day cycle, you won’t bat an eye if your period hasn’t arrived by cycle day (CD) 35.
 But if you have a 28-day cycle, you’d probably be pretty concerned if your period hasn’t shown up by CD 35!